Obsidian vs Logseq (2026): Which Local-First Note App Wins?

 Who Should Choose Obsidian?

-- Writers and researchers who want full control over their data
+- Writers and researchers who want full data control

 - Users who value a polished, fast desktop experience